Since Twitch introduced the Hateful Conduct and Harassment policy in 2018, numerous individuals have been banned for using the r-word or f-word.

 Saying the r-word could result in either multiple-day or indefinite ban.

-In this article, we will explore Twitch’s Hateful Conduct and Harassment policy in detail and examine when it is acceptable to use the r-word.
+In this article, we will thoroughly explore Twitch’s Hateful Conduct and Harassment policy and examine when it is acceptable to use the r-word.

 Table of Contents